aryasa22/credit-risk-prediction/README.md

 2. **Feature Extracion:** Extracting values from existing features.
 Total of 8 features are extracted.
 3. **Missing Values:** Dropping 4 features with more than 40% missing values.
 Replacing missing values for other features with 0 or feature's median.
 4. **Feature Encoding:** Applying Weight of Evidence encoding for categorical features.
-5. **Feature Selection:** Dropping features with high correlation wit other features.
+5. **Feature Selection:** Dropping features with high correlation with other features.
 The dropped features is the features with smaller informational value.
 6. **Feature Transformation:** Yeo Johnson transformation for numerical features.
 Then, all features are scaled by MinMaxScaler.
 7. **Imbalance Handling:** Oversampling by SMOTE method with a sampling strategy of 0.5.

 ## **Modeling**

-Logistic Regression model was choosen for this project since the model is match to the case and the preprocessing techniques.
-Here are the model performance details.
+For this project, I experimented with two machine learning models, namely Logistic Regression and Decision Tree Classifier.
+After evaluating their performance, I decided to implement the Decision Tree Classifier as it showed better results compared to Logistic Regression.

-**Hyperparameters** : max_iter = 500
+**Hyperparameters** : max_depth = 8

-**Performance Scores (Train)**

-1. Accuracy: 0.94
-2. Precision: 0.97
-3. Recall: 0.84
-4. F1: 0.9
-5. AUC: 0.96

-**Performance Scores (Test)**
+**Performance Scores (Test Set)**

 1. Accuracy: 0.97
-2. Precision: 0.89
+2. Precision: 0.83
-3. Recall: 0.84
+3. Recall: 0.95
-4. F1: 0.87
+4. F1: 0.89
-5. AUC: 0.96
+5. AUC: 0.99

 Due to target imbalance, AUC was choosen for the main metric.

 Refers to the AUC score (>85%), the trained Logistic Regression model has a good performance.
-The model also able to correctly predict 84% of entire bad loans.
+The model also able to correctly predict 95% of entire non performing loans.

 ## **Conclusion**

-The trained Logistic Regression model for this project has a very good performance.
-The model has a AUC score of 96% that means the model can correctly predict 96% from total prediction.
-The model can correctly predicted about 84% of entire bad loans.
+The trained Decision Tree Classifier model for this project has a very good performance.
+The model has a AUC score of 99% that means the model can correctly predict 99% from total prediction.
+The model can correctly predicted about 95% of entire non performing loans.